Color: ivory and maroon, or Special Edition black!

 What they aren’t good for:

 These are going to need a good amp to deliver optimal sound quality and volume.
-I have done a bit of research and a few great options are:
+Over the years, I’ve enjoyed them with all of the following:

-These across the board are considered the go to options in regards to quality and convenience.
 Of course, you will encounter really high end amplifiers if you look hard enough, but for your first foray into the world of audiophiles, any of these will more than suffice.
-The Magni/Modi combo in particular is quite popular and of amazing quality!
-The best headphone amp for the money.

 Perhaps the most transparent and honest set of cans you will find.
 The bass is clear and precise, but doesn’t really hit as hard as some would like.
 Just be aware of your sound source before passing judgement on the headphones themselves.
-Also a good amp is highly beneficial, if not mandatory to bring out the best in these.
+A good Amp & DAC is pretty much outright mandatory to bring out the best in these.